Eucalyptus Essential Oil

-As a member of the Myrtaceae family, the evergreen Eucalyptus Radiata tree can reach 97 feet in height.
-The glossy leaves taper off to sharp point and possess a full-bodied, aromatic fragrance.
-In fact, Eucalyptus Radiata is commonly known as the narrow-leaved peppermint tree, due to the fact that the Eucalyptus leaves closely resemble the narrow-leaved peppermint plant.
+As a member of the Myrtaceae family, the towering Eucalyptus Radiata tree, standing at up to 97 feet in height, offers a host of eucalyptus essential oil benefits.
+Its glossy leaves gracefully taper to a sharp point, exuding a robust and aromatic fragrance.
+It's no wonder that Eucalyptus Radiata is often referred to as the narrow-leaved peppermint tree, as its leaves closely resemble those of the narrow-leaved peppermint plant.

 What Are the Different Types of Eucalyptus Essential Oil?